 “There’s two forms of vitamin A that come from food,” explains Vanessa Rohmig, our certified naturopathic nutritionist here at Form.
 “These are preformed vitamin A also known as retinol which is found in animal products, and provitamin A, which is mainly beta-carotene found in plant foods.
 Your body converts beta-carotene from food to vitamin A according to its needs so you can’t have too much of it.
 The animal source, like cod liver oil for example, is the only way you could really have too much vitamin A in food form.”

-Toxicity from taking high doses of vitamin D supplements can lead to a loss of appetite and an irregular heartbeat, while high-dose vitamin E supplements may interfere with blood clotting, cause hemorrhages, and eventually lead to hemorrhagic stroke.
+Toxicity from taking high doses or overdosing on vitamin D supplements can lead to a loss of appetite and an irregular heartbeat, while high-dose vitamin E supplements may interfere with blood clotting, cause hemorrhages, and eventually lead to hemorrhagic stroke.

 These are all potentially harmful side effects in normal, healthy people.
 Different problems can arise if you have certain underlying conditions.
 For example, while vitamin C is unlikely to cause toxicity in healthy people, it can lead to tissue damage and fatal heart abnormalities in those with an iron storage disorder known as hemochromatosis.
 Anyone who is already taking medication or has a chronic disease should consult with a nutritionist or dietician before turning to supplementation.